 - Incomplete Representation

 Type 2 relates to the unstructured and descriptive information that is difficult to get converted to a dataset with limited consistency and availability.
 Think about the impression of the interview with a person.
 If an interviewer is responsible for reporting and a template of the scores of stereotypical categories is used, how accurately and effectively can the stylized format capture all the relevant nuance of the impression for the best decision-making?
-Is there a proved system to measure the effectiveness and to improve it continuously for better results?
+Is there a proven system to measure the effectiveness and to improve it continuously for better results?

 Some might have a question if the unstructured text data mining system of sentiment analysis such as LDA could be applied to type 2 to process the conversion.
 It does the conversion from analog and descriptive information, and they have already established successful cases of AI’s unstructured data processing.
-However, those technologies have limited scope of applications.
+However, those technologies have a limited scope of applications.
 As they are intended to classify large unstructured data or find some commonalities from it, significant information with infrequent appearances is hard to be identified as such.
 It is especially good at finding the popularity among big data.
-Human professionals with domain insight can identify a small clue of logic with a significance from a small piece of unstructured data in the big data lake very well through presumably connecting multiple sets of independent cognitive networks.
+Human professionals with domain insight can identify a small clue of logic with significance from a small piece of unstructured data in the big data lake very well through presumably connecting multiple sets of independent cognitive networks.

 - The requirement for Body of Highly Intellectual Knowledge

-BoK is also shaped by the professional experience, and they are not a static but a continuous system.
+BoK is also shaped by the professional experience, and they are not static but a continuous system.
 Although there are more and more questions raised from academics about the actual cognitive ability of a human to learn from the experience and gain expert insight, the complex decision has the nature of advancing its network through intellectual reinforcement learning as professional work experience.

-The network also needs to have a capability of self-improvement to learn from experience, dynamic nature of BoK.
-There are growing interests in the new architectural approach such as progressive and sequential machine learning to improve the neural network training.
+The network also needs to have a capability of self-improvement to learn from the experience, dynamic nature of BoK.
+There are growing interests in the new architectural approach such as progressive and sequential machine learning to improve neural network training.

-Uncertainty is what difficult decision must handle.
+Uncertainty is what difficult decisions must handle.
 In the investment industry, investors know that risk is not the same as uncertainty.
 The risk is measurable.
-Price volatility is called as a risk.
+Price volatility is called a risk.
 The major market crashes in the past have got triggered by the rise in fear of uncertainty.
 Nassim Nicholas Taleb developed the theory of black swan events, but we propose ‘Haunted House Theory’ to separate uncertainty from risk.
 In the haunted house, you are blind and unable to measure and predict what would happen even using all the available information and knowledge.
 Uncertainty is the status where one faces the events with the unmeasurable outcome, which is an antithesis to the deterministic viewpoint.